Srinivasteja8763/An-AI-based-personalized-learning-assistance/README.md

-# An-AI-based-personalized-learning-assistance
+# An-AI-based-personalized-learning-assistance for enhanced learning

-# 📘 NoteFusion
+# NoteFusion

  This project is an AI-powered educational assistant that helps students by:
-- 📸 Converting images or screenshots into structured notes
+-  Converting images or screenshots into structured notes
-- 📚 Summarizing textbook content
+-  Summarizing textbook content
-- 🗺 Generating personalized study roadmaps in PDF format
+-  Generating personalized study roadmaps in PDF format
-- ✍ Creating custom books on user-specified topics
+-  Creating custom books on user-specified topics

 Built with **Streamlit** and powered by **Google Gemini API**, NoteFusion streamlines learning through intelligent content processing.